heydevanand/Learn2Contribute/documentation/content-contribution.md

 - **Tables**: Create tables using pipes (`|`) and hyphens (`-`).

-For a more detailed guide on Markdown formatting, please refer to our [Markdown Best Practices Document](./documentation/markdown.md) in our repository.
+For a more detailed guide on Markdown formatting, please refer to our [Markdown Guide](./documentation/markdown.md) in our repository.
 If you want to use anyother tool to create content please discuss regarding it in GitHub Discussions before starting your work.

 ## Submitting Content